Skip to main content

 Explanation of Giving

-The recipients who are offended when given consignments is because of the obvious need the recipient is attempting to hide.
-The giver's acknowledgement of gifting hurts because the obvious need is not an accustom deficient.
-The obvious need is foreign to the recipient and difficult to rationalize why the need has surface in such a manner.
-Even if the recipient seek assistance the fulfillment of the obvious need is a mark of shame due to an area in life that is usually recognized as sentimental.
+Recipients are often offended when given consignments because of obvious needs the recipient attempt to hide.
+The giver's acknowledgement of gifts hurt because obvious needs are not an accustom deficient.
+Obvious needs are foreign to the recipient and difficult to rationalize why the need has surface in such a manner.
+Even if the recipient seek assistance through an established non-profit organization the fulfillment of obvious needs are a mark of shame due to an area in life that is usually recognized as sentimental.

-Giving is a selfless act of artistry.
-Artistry is present in the act of giving because the items that are up for grabs rather through yard sell or goodwill are items that were selected according to preferences of the ownership's style and the purpose the item would serve.
+To give is a selfless act of artistry.
+Artistry is present in the act to give because the items that are up for grabs rather through yard sell or goodwill are items that were selected according to preferences of the ownership's style and the purpose the item would serve.
 Selfless is the act of willingness to meet a recipient in the recipient's vulnerable state of mind without due creditability.
 The right time to reach out to the recipient is when the act of giving is selfless.

 In the same breath, it is completely unfair to label recipients of giving without acceptance of con artistry.
 A con Artist is a giver of sorrow.
 The actions of a con artist is to remind the recipient of failures recognized or that are subconscious.
 The direct opposite of selfless, instead, selfish.
 Allow me to provide an example: